-- Revenue from sale of concentrates and metals is recognized when the control of ownership of the goods have passed to the buyer, usually on delivery of the goods. - Contract terms for the sale of metal in concentrate to customers allow for a price adjustment based on final assay results of the metal in concentrate by the customer to determine the final content.
+- Revenue from sale of concentrates and metals is recognized when the significant risks and rewards of ownership of the goods have passed to the buyer, usually on delivery of the goods. - Contract terms for the sale of metal in concentrate to customers allow for a price adjustment based on final assay results of the metal in concentrate by the customer to determine the final content.
 These are referred to as provisional pricing arrangements and are such that the selling price for metal in concentrate is based on prevailing spot prices on a specified future date after shipment to the customer (the quotation period).
-Adjustments to the sales price occurs based on movements in quoted market prices up to the date of final settlement. - Sales contracts for metal in concentrate that have provisional pricing features are considered to contain an embedded derivative.
-The embedded derivative is the forward contract for which the provisional sale is subsequently adjusted with final liquidations.
-The embedded derivative is originated by the metals prices since the date of issuance of the provisional liquidation until the date of issuance of the final settlement.
-The IFRS states that this type of contracts generates an hybrid instrument which must be evaluated under IFRS 9 as unique instrument.
+Adjustments to the sales price occurs based on movements in quoted market prices up to the date of final settlement. - Sales contracts for metal in concentrate that have provisional pricing features are considered to contain an embedded derivative, which is required to be separated from the host contract for accounting purposes.
+The host contract is the sale of metals in concentrate, and the embedded derivative is the forward contract for which the provisional sale is subsequently adjusted with final liquidations.
+The embedded derivative is originated by the metals prices since the date of issuance of issuance of the provisional liquidation until the date of issuance of the final settlement.